 Soft tissue lesions of the oral cavity are common in children.
 When evaluating soft tissue lesions, it is important to distinguish between findings that are normal and those that are indicative of gingivitis, periodontal disease, local or systemic infection, and potentially life-threatening systemic conditions.

 The clinical findings, diagnostic criteria, and treatment recommendations for common soft tissue lesions will be reviewed here.
 Gingivitis, periodontal disease, and the oral manifestations of systemic conditions are discussed separately.
-(See "Overview of gingivitis and periodontitis in children and adolescents" and "Systemic conditions associated with periodontal disease in children".)
+(See "Gingivitis and periodontitis in children and adolescents: An overview" and "Periodontal disease in children: Associated systemic conditions".)

 Gingiva — The teeth erupt through an existing band of keratinized gingiva, known as the attached gingiva.
 In dark-skinned individuals, pigmentation of the attached gingiva, due to melanin, is a normal finding.